Detailed package

 • Serum Iron

-A 15-marker count of red blood cells, white blood cells and platelets — flagging patterns linked to anaemia, infection, inflammation and other blood-related conditions.
+A 15-marker count of red blood cells, white blood cells and platelets — can help flag patterns linked to anaemia, infection, inflammation and other blood-related conditions.

 • Haemoglobin